shahhh-z/Go-Back-N/README.md

 This takes around 12 seconds to execute, the range I got was 8 seconds to 16 seconds.

-Check out the Selective Repeat protocol: https://github.com/shahhh-z/SelectiveRepeat
+Check out my [Selective Repeat](https://github.com/shahhh-z/SelectiveRepeat) protocol, which is a modified version of this protocol.

 Update: Fixed threading.